-After a collision with a comet, a nearly 8km wide piece of the asteroid "Orpheus" is heading towards Earth.
-If it will hit it will cause a incredible catastrophe which will probably extinguish...
+After a collision with a comet, a nearly 8km wide piece of the asteroid "Orpheus" is heading toward Earth.
+If it hits, it will cause an incredible catastrophe which will probably extinguish...
 See full summary »

 8 of 11 people found this review helpful.

 Was this review helpful to you?